franciszek-szeptycki/polyglossia/README.md

 - Quickly creating advanced **ANKI flashcards** for vocabulary and grammar practice.

 ## Important notes
-> Current Focus: The app is currently optimized for Polish-German translations and learning.
+**Current Focus**: The app is currently optimized for Polish-German translations and learning.

+**Hosting**: ⚠️ Single-User Only: Multi-user support is not available yet — the app can only be run locally.